 That’s the goal of hypnotherapy: Working directly with the subconscious to empower the mind to make better, more helpful decisions.
 And when it comes to procrastination, this power of hypnosis can help us in some very concrete ways.
 Hypnosis empowers us to:

 - Motivate Ourselves: With hypnosis, we can train ourselves to go after the biggest, most important tasks to start the day.
-We can do this by quieting fears of perfectionism or fear of failure.
+We can do this by quieting fears of perfectionism or failure.